Vaidehi1005/Vex-Apple-Watches/README.md

 # Vex Apple Watches
-This is webpage about the Vex Apple Watches and it is created with HTML and CSS files.
+This is landing page about Vex Apple Watches using HTML and CSS.